Adversarially Robust Spiking Neural Networks Through Conversion: Details on the Experimental Setup

-In the ensemble, we also considered the straight-through estimator (STE)~\cite{bengio2013estimating}, backward pass through rate (BPTR)~\cite{ding2022snn}, and a conversion-based approximation, where spiking neurons are replaced with ReLU functions during BPTT~\cite{ding2022snn}.
+In the ensemble, we also considered the straight-through estimator (STE)~\citep{bengio2013estimating}, backward pass through rate (BPTR)~\citep{ding2022snn}, and a conversion-based approximation, where spiking neurons are replaced with ReLU functions during BPTT~\citep{ding2022snn}.
 STE uses an identity function as the surrogate gradient for all SNN neurons during backpropagation.
-BPTR performs a differentiable approximation by taking the derivative of the spike functions directly from the average firing rate of the neurons between layers~\cite{ding2022snn}.
+BPTR performs a differentiable approximation by taking the derivative of the spike functions directly from the average firing rate of the neurons between layers~\citep{ding2022snn}.
 In this case the gradient does not accumulate through time, and the complete neuronal dynamic is approximated during backpropagation by a single STE that maintains gradients for neurons that have a non-zero spike rate in the forward pass.
-We use the same BPTR implementation based on the evaluations from~\cite{ding2022snn}.
-Conversion-based approximation was an earlier attempt to design adversarial attacks on SNNs which we also include, although we found it to be only minimally effective~\cite{sharmin2019comprehensive}.
+We use the same BPTR implementation based on the evaluations from~\citet{ding2022snn}.
+Conversion-based approximation was one of the earliest attempts to design adversarial attacks on SNNs which we also include, although we found it to be only minimally effective within the ensemble~\citep{sharmin2019comprehensive}.

-\textbf{Attacks on the Poisson encoding BNTT model:} In our TinyImageNet experiments, for FGSM and PGD$^{20}$ on the BNTT model~\cite{kim2021revisiting}, we used the SNN-crafted BPTT-based adversarial input generation methodology by~\cite{sharmin2020inherent}.
+\textbf{Attacks on the Poisson encoding BNTT model:} In our TinyImageNet experiments, for FGSM and PGD$^{20}$ on the BNTT model~\citep{kim2021revisiting}, we used the SNN-crafted BPTT-based adversarial input generation methodology by~\citet{sharmin2020inherent}.
 These attacks approximate the non-differentiable Poisson input encoding layer by using the gradients obtained for the first convolution layer activations during the attack, and was found to be a powerful substitute.
-We also used two expectation-over-transformation (EOT) iterations~\cite{athalye2018synthesizing} while crafting adversarial examples on this model, due to the involved randomness in input encoding~\cite{Athalye:2018}.
+We also used two expectation-over-transformation (EOT) iterations~\citep{athalye2018synthesizing} while crafting adversarial examples on this model, due to the involved randomness in input encoding~\citep{Athalye:2018}.
 Overall, we use the same surrogate gradient ensemble approach, however with an obligatory approximation of the input encoding and EOT iterations for stable gradient estimates.

 {B\arabic{table}}